rochars/low-pass-filter/README.md

 http://stackoverflow.com/questions/13882038/implementing-simple-high-and-low-pass-filters-in-c

 ## LICENSE
 Copyright (c) 2018 Rafael da Silva Rocha.
+Copyright (c) 2011 James Robert, http://jiaaro.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the